How to charge an extra-guest fee on Airbnb.

 With this block live, your fee is disclosed.
 That is genuine progress — but it is one of the two things Airbnb looks for.
 The listing text shows the fee was published.
 It does not show the guest who booked your place read that line or agreed to it.
 After an incident, that gap is what the file is missing.

 The block stays useful regardless.
-Pair it with the second half — below — and the fee becomes something you can actually collect.
+Pair it with the second half — below — and the fee becomes something you can document with a signed pre-arrival record.

 The gap that decides the charge.